pedroangelo/Advent-of-Code/README.md

 - finish day 17
 - finish day 19, solve second star
 - write a main in the root folder, that asks for year and day and searches the appropriate puzzle to provide the answer
-- change individual solutions to functions that take as input an input and return two star values
 - setup cabal
 - improve .gitignore